BBillot/SynthSeg/README.md

 - [3-training](scripts/tutorials/3-training.py): This scripts re-uses the parameters explained in the previous tutorial and focuses on the learning/architecture parameters.
 The script here is the very one we used to train SynthSeg !

+- [4-training](scripts/tutorials/4-training.py): This scripts shows how to make predictions, once the network has been trained.

-- [4-generation_advanced](scripts/tutorials/4-generation_advanced.py): Here we detail more advanced generation options, in the case of training a version of SynthSeg that is specific to a given contrast and/or resolution (although these types of variants were shown to be outperformed by the SynthSeg model trained in the 3rd tutorial).
+- [5-generation_advanced](scripts/tutorials/5-generation_advanced.py): Here we detail more advanced generation options, in the case of training a version of SynthSeg that is specific to a given contrast and/or resolution (although these types of variants were shown to be outperformed by the SynthSeg model trained in the 3rd tutorial).

-- [5-intensity_estimation](scripts/tutorials/5-intensity_estimation.py): Finally, this script shows how to estimate the Gaussian priors of the GMM when training a contrast-specific version of SynthSeg.
+- [6-intensity_estimation](scripts/tutorials/6-intensity_estimation.py): Finally, this script shows how to estimate the Gaussian priors of the GMM when training a contrast-specific version of SynthSeg.

 These tutorials cover a lot of materials and will enable you to train your own SynthSeg model.
 Moreover, even more